Photos by Emma Solley

 Our Voice Trials usually take place at the end of January or in early February (for boys and girls aged 7-9 years), but Timothy Noon would always be pleased to hear potential Choristers for a preliminary audition at any stage of the year and this can be arranged by contacting Exeter Cathedral School.

 What to Expect at the Voice Trial?

-All candidates and parents/guardians are asked to arrive at the Chapter House (adjacent to the Cathedral) during the morning (the time will be confirmed nearer to the time, once final numbers are known; directions and a parking permit will be provided).
-Candidates may wear any casual, comfortable clothes and should bring their own writing equipment please, together with the music for their prepared song and any musical instrument(s) as appropriate.
-After a welcome and introduction children and parents will follow separate schedules.
+All candidates and parents/guardians are asked to arrive at the main entrance of the Cathedral during the morning (the time will be confirmed nearer to the time, once final numbers are known.
+Candidates may wear any casual, comfortable clothes and should bring the music for their prepared song and any musical instrument(s) as appropriate.

 The children’s assessments will include: